ShanePoint-com/PowerShell.MS-Teams.Get-TeamsChannelsUsersList/README.md

 # PowerShell.MS-Teams.Get-TeamsChannelsUsersList

-PowerShell Code using the MS-Teams Mod to Get All Teams and Channel Users in List (CVS Export)
+PowerShell Code using the MS-Teams Mod to Get All Teams and Channel Users in List (CVS Export) Original use case(s):
+"I need a list of all the Teams & Channels in my Org's Tenant!"
+"I need a list of all the Channels of a Team!"
+"I need a list of all the Channels of a Team and their respective type (Standard, Private, Shared, etc.)!"
+"I need a list of all the private Channels of a Team!"
+"I need a list of all the channels a user has access too!"
+"I need a list of Teams & Channels, and who the Owners are!"
+"I need a list of..."
+Once you see the output the list above continues to grow in how you can use this output list!

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 DISCLAIMER...